Sandbird/covid19-Greece/README.md

 ### Updates
 This repository will be updated daily on an irregular basis according to the announcement by the Ministry of Health.

+### Notes
+The new daily cases reported in greece.json (transition.carriers) derive from the daily difference of 'confirmed' cases (cases.csv) and they include any subsequent corrections made by EODY on previous reports.
+If you want to use the daily reported cases then use the 'transition.new_reported_cases' array.

 # Changelog
 All notable changes to the files will be documented here.